 This post first appeared here. by Pasi Sahlberg Governments in Alberta and Finland are under economic pressure to reduce public spending as a result of failed national politics and unpredictable global economics.
 When government budgets get off track, bad news for education systems follow.
 How Finland broke every rule — and created a top school system.
 Spend five minutes in Jussi Hietava’s fourth-grade math class in remote, rural Finland, and you may learn all you need to know about education reform – if you want results, try doing the opposite of what American “education reformers” think we should do in classrooms.

 Instead of control, competition, stress, standardized testing, screen-based schools and loosened teacher qualifications, try warmth, collaboration, and highly professionalized, teacher-led encouragement and assessment.
 At the University of Eastern Finland’s Normaalikoulu teacher training school in Joensuu, Finland, you can see Hietava’s students enjoying the cutting-edge concept of “personalized learning.”
 Related: What high-performing countries have to teach us about teacher training But this is not a tale of classroom computers.
 While the school has the latest technology, there isn’t a tablet or smartphone in sight, just a smart board and a teacher’s desktop.
 The Mountain of Teacher Workload.
 I imagine reading through the 44,000 responses to Nicky Morgan’s ‘workload challenge’ was tantamount to climbing a wind-whipped mountain for some unfortunate staff at the Department for Education.
 It is no doubt ironic that it compares with the angst-inducing marking pile of many of those teachers who took their precious time to respond to the ‘challenge’.

 Still, long after the challenge back in October of 2014, hunkered under piles of marking, data inputting, lesson planning, marking, OFSTED preparation, reports, lesson planning, and marking… teachers everywhere are still complaining about the ever-mounting workload and talk of a recruitment and retention crisis will not go away.
 The problem is no doubt complex and, alas, I offer no easy answers; however, we do need to recognise some narrower issues that drive teacher workload to excess and do something about it.
 What factors have the biggest impact upon teacher workload?
 Rebel Edmonton-area teacher attacks no-fail trend.
 No-zero policies and lenient deadlines are failing the students who most need structure in school, says a Sherwood Park high school teacher who works with troubled teens.

 “We are the last chance our kids have of not becoming entitled, materialistic, spoiled monsters,” Archbishop Jordan Catholic High School teacher Mike Joly told his colleagues in a passionate Friday address at the Greater Edmonton Teachers’ Convention.
 In an iconoclastic presentation, Joly said trends in education that coddle struggling teens teach them to manipulate adults into allowing them the easy way out as often as possible.
+What schools need are solid discipline policies, and “character education” that teaches children to finish what they start and accept the consequences of their action, or inaction, Joly said.
+4 Go-To Strategies for Engaging Digital Learners.
+Teaching teachers to use blended-learning education technology.
+Stolk/Thinkstock It seems a waste.

-Coleman’s groundbreaking report, “Equality of Educational Opportunity.”
-The full series will appear in the Spring 2016 issue of Education Next.
-Fifty years after the release of “Equality of Educational Opportunity”—widely known as the Coleman Report—much of what James Coleman and his colleagues reported holds up well to scrutiny.
-It is, in fact, remarkable to read through the 700-plus pages and see how little has changed about what the empirical evidence says matters.
 How I Use Flipboard as an Educator.
 Educators / April 13, 2015 When Flipboard invited magazine readers to create their own magazines, I jumped on the bandwagon and immediately began compiling my own.
 Most of my magazines are targeted for the education field.
+I believe Flipboard is the perfect tool for educators to create magazines for themselves, their students and colleagues.
 10 Digital Tools for Teaching You Can Learn This Summer.
 The Curio Challenge — Redesign Challenge.
 How To Be A Great Teacher, From 12 Great Teachers : NPR Ed.
 New Study Suggests That Teacher Observations Should Focus More On Teacher Inputs, Less On Student Outcomes.

 Is teaching a profession?
 Penn & Teller's Teller on How to Be an Effective Teacher.
 6 Golden Rules For Engaging Students - Newton’s New Law of Teaching: When Quality Instruction and Technology Intersect.
 Teaching is facing a recruitment crisis.
 Here are five ways to turn it around.
 4 Things Transformational Teachers Do.
 19 Teachers Were Asked: 'What's the Worst Mistake You've Ever Seen A Student Make On An Assignment?'
 Secrets of the teenage brain: a psychologist's guide for teachers.
 'Show us that you care': a student's view on what makes a perfect teacher.
 What the Heck Is OER?
 For the love of learning: 3 big ideas about teacher workload.
 This Will Revolutionize Education - Edu Activities.
 Resources for teachers.